DataJuggler/BlazorGallery/README.md

 in the tools folder.
 https://github.com/DataJuggler/DataTier.Net

-5. Create a user level environment variable named BlazorGalleryConnString and paste in the connection string from step 4.
+5. Create a system level environment variable named BlazorGalleryConnString and paste in the connection string from step 4.
-6. Create a user level environment variable named BlazorGalleryKeyCode and make up a string for its value.
+6. Create a system level environment variable named BlazorGalleryKeyCode and make up a string for its value.
 This keycode is used to create password hashes when an account is created by a user.
-7. Create a user level environment variable named BlazorGalleryURL and set its value to https://localhost:44330 or the domain name if you are publishing.
+7. Create a system level environment variable named BlazorGalleryURL and set its value to https://localhost:44330 or the domain name if you are publishing.
 8. Go to https://github.com/DataJuggler/BlazorGallery/ and leave a star
 9. Go to https://youtube.com/DataJuggler" and subscribe.